couchbasecloud/terraform-provider-couchbasecapella/README.md

+## [DEPRECATED]: This repo has been deprecated and please refer to the latest repo: https://github.com/couchbasecloud/terraform-provider-couchbase-capella

+---

 # Couchbase Capella Provider

 This is the repository for the Terraform Couchbase Capella Provider which allows you to use Terraform with Couchbase Capella.